 dropRollCall adds a component named dropInfo to the rollcall object it returns.
-This component is itself a list containing named components legislators a vector of mode logical, with each element TRUE if the legislator is retained in the returned rollcall object.
+This component is itself a list containing named components dropList the dropList supplied as input to dropRollCall.

-votes a vector of mode logical, with each element TRUE if the corresponding is retained in the returned rollcall object.
+- legislators a vector of mode logical, with each element TRUE if the legislator is retained in the returned rollcall object. - votes a vector of mode logical, with each element TRUE if the corresponding is retained in the returned rollcall object.